Coaching Principles

 - The coach will be qualified to assist more qualified coaches,

-delivering aspects of coaching sessions, normally under direct supervision
+delivering aspects of coaching sessions, usually under the direct supervision

 - The coach will be qualified to prepare for, deliver and review